 Correctly used, a business website and blog can give a company a strong online presence.
 Twitter helps to support a website by giving more exposure, can increase traffic to a website and can help with page rank.

 What Twitter does not do is create a hard, fast sale after one week of Tweeting.

 With social media you must be patient, consistent and actually interact, getting to know your followers.

-Like all social platforms Twitter is a place to make new connections.
-You can be in the right (online) place and the right time, constantly at the forefront of mind.
+Like all social platforms, Twitter is a place to make new connections.
+You can be in the right (online) place and at the right time, constantly at the forefront of customers’ minds.

 Twitter for small businesses

 Twitter connects you and your business to hundreds of individuals who could be interested in you, your product or your service.
 This could be worldwide or you can stick to your country or surrounding area.